MapManagement/mapgame/README.md

 - [ ] adding option for adjusting mouse sensitivity
 - [ ] importing custom sprites
 - [x] new player sprite bug, when choosing a new crosshair
+- [ ] reducing loading times when switching views
+- [ ] crosshair in front of GUI elements